Justin-Sawyer/boutique_ado_v1/README.md

 ### HOW TO ADD THE BASE TEMPLATE

-1. COPY ALLAUTH TEMPLATES TO OUT OWN TEMPLATES DIRECTORY:
+1. COPY ALLAUTH TEMPLATES TO OUR OWN TEMPLATES DIRECTORY:

 	`cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth`